carljparker/checkins-uw-ios-hw6/readme.md

 ### Cannot Segue from a View Controller Embedded in a Nav Controller ###

 I tried to do a segue from a VC embedded in a navigation controller to another navigation controller.

+    - (IBAction)getImage:(id)sender
+    {
+        NSLog(@"%@", @"Custom Button Clicked");
+        [self performSegueWithIdentifier:@"getImage" sender:self];
+    }

 This failed with an error that the sending VC did not have a segue with the identifier that I specified--even though it did.
 We spent a lot of time at NSCoders trying to understand why it was failing.
 We couldn’t come up with a good explanation, but I did discover that the same segue works if I am coming from just a VC rather than a VC embedded in a nav controller.

 ## Questions ##